 GLONASS

-GLONASS is a Russian satellite navigation system, which - like GPS - was originally intended for military applications.
-Today it can also be used by civilian users, especially in combination with GPS.
+GLONASS is a Russian GNSS, which – like GPS – originally was intended for military applications.
+It has now for a long time also been used by civilian users, mainly in combination with GPS.

 Russian satellite system

-The construction of the GLONASS (Globalnaya Navigatsionnaya Sputnikovaya Sistema) started in 1976.
-The system is owned and managed by the Russian defence and is an alternative to GPS in terms of global coverage and precision.
-The system has been in full civilian use since 1999 and includes 24 satellites, which was not achieved until 8 December, 2011 (except for a short period in 1996).
+The establishment of GLONASS (Globalnaya Navigatsionnaya Sputnikovaya Sistema) started in 1976 and the first satellite was launched in 1982.
+The system is owned and managed by the Russian armed forces and was developed as an alternative to GPS with respect to global coverage and position uncertainty.
+Since 1999, the system has full civilian use and consists of 24 satellites, which was achieved in December 2011 (except for a short period in 1996).

 More information